Microsoft/azure-docs.pt-pt/articles/azure-maps/tutorial-create-store-locator.md

     }
     ```

-1. Quando o utilizador seleciona um item no painel da lista, a forma a que o item está relacionado é recuperada a partir da fonte de dados.
-Uma janela pop-up é gerada que é baseada na informação da propriedade armazenada na forma.
+1. Quando o utilizador seleciona um item no painel de listas, a forma a que o item está relacionado é recuperada a partir da fonte de dados.
+Uma janela pop-up é gerada com base nas informações da propriedade armazenadas no formato.
 O mapa está centrado sobre a forma.
 Se o mapa tiver menos de 700 pixels de largura, a vista do mapa é compensada para que a janela pop-up seja visível.

     ```JavaScript
     //When a user selects a result in the side panel, look up the shape by its ID value and display the pop-up window.